David Kelly (actor): Later life and death

 Kelly was married to actress Laurie Morton, who survived him, along with children David and Miriam.
 He died after a short illness on 12 February 2012 at age 82.
-The Irish Times referred to him as the "grand old man of Irish acting".
-A Catholic funeral mass took place on 16 February 2012, at the Church of the Miraculous Medal, in the actor's home town of Dublin.
+The Irish Times referred to Kelly as the "grand old man of Irish acting".
+A Catholic funeral mass took place on 16 February at the Church of the Miraculous Medal in his hometown of Dublin.
 Kelly was cremated at Mount Jerome Cemetery and Crematorium.

 Awards and honours

 Kelly won a 1991 Helen Hayes Award for Outstanding Supporting Performer, Non-Resident Production, for a Kennedy Center revival of The Playboy of the Western World.
-As well, he earned a Screen Actors Guild Award nomination for the 1998 film Waking Ned.
+He also earned a Screen Actors Guild Award nomination for the 1998 film Waking Ned.

 In 2005, Kelly won the Irish Film & Television Academy's Lifetime Achievement Award, in addition to earning a nomination for Best Supporting Actor for the film Charlie and the Chocolate Factory.